-Connie Matsui was elected to our Board in May 2017.
+Connie Matsui was elected to our Board on May 2, 2017.
 Ms. Matsui brings to her role over 16 years of general management experience in the biotechnology industry.
 Ms. Matsui retired from Biogen Idec in January 2009 as Executive Vice President, Knowledge and Innovation Networks.
 She served as an Executive Committee member at both Biogen Idec and IDEC Pharmaceuticals, a predecessor of Biogen Idec.
-Among the major roles she held after joining IDEC in November 1992 were: Senior Vice President, overseeing investor relations, corporate communications, human resources, project management and strategic planning; Collaboration Chair for the late stage development and commercialization of rituximab (tradenames: Rituxan[®], MabThera[®]) in partnership with Roche and Genentech; and Project Leader for Zevalin[®], the first radioimmunotherapy approved by the FDA.
+Among the major roles she held after joining IDEC in November 1992 were: Senior Vice President, overseeing investor relations, corporate communications, human resources, project management and strategic planning; Collaboration Chair for the late stage development and commercialization of rituximab (tradenames: Rituxan ®, MabThera ®) in partnership with Roche and Genentech; and Project Leader for Zevalin®, the first radioimmunotherapy approved by the FDA.
 Prior to entering the biotechnology industry, Ms. Matsui worked for Wells Fargo Bank in general management, marketing and human resources.
-Ms. Matsui currently serves as the Chair of the Board at Sutro Biopharma and has been active on a number of not-for-profit boards at the local, national and global level.
+Ms. Matsui currently serves as the Chair of the Board at Halozyme Therapeutics and at Sutro Biopharma and has been active on a number of not-for-profit boards.
+She was National President/Board Chair of the Girl Scouts of the USA from 1999 to 2002.
 Ms. Matsui earned BA and MBA degrees from Stanford University.